beetbox/beets/CONTRIBUTING.md

 3. Add tests.
 If you've fixed a bug, write a test to ensure that you've actually fixed it.
 If there's a new feature or plugin, please contribute tests that show that your code does what it says.
 4. Add documentation.
 If you've added a new command flag, for example, find the appropriate page under `docs/` where it needs to be listed.
 5. Add a changelog entry to `docs/changelog.rst` near the top of the document.
 6. Run the tests and style checker.
-The easiest way to run the full battery of tests is to use [tox](https://tox.readthedocs.org/en/latest/).
-This will run the same set of tests that we run on Travis.
+The easiest way to run the tests is to use [tox](https://tox.readthedocs.org/en/latest/).
 For more information on running tests, see our [Testing wiki page](https://github.com/beetbox/beets/wiki/Testing).
 7. Push to your fork and open a pull request!
-We'll be in touch soon.
+We'll be in touch shortly.
-8. If you add commits to a pull request, please *add a comment* after you push them.
-(GitHub doesn't notify us when commits are added, so we need your comment so we get an email alert.)
+8. If you add commits to a pull request, please add a comment or re-request a review after you push them since GitHub doesn't automatically notify us when commits are added.

 Remember, code contributions have four parts: the code, the tests, the documentation, and the changelog entry.
 Thank you for contributing!

 # The Code

-The documentation has an [API documentation section](https://beets.readthedocs.io/en/stable/dev/api.html) that serves as an introduction to beets' design.
+The documentation has an [API section](https://beets.readthedocs.io/en/stable/dev/api.html) that serves as an introduction to beets' design.

 ## Coding Conventions